JuStIn-B-WaRd/RPS/README.md

-# RPS
 # Rock, Paper, Scissors Game in Python 3

-# CLI where users can interact with the application while it is running
-# Application reads in data from a CSV file and displayed in console
+CLI where users can interact with the application while it is running Application reads in data from a CSV file and displayed in console
 # Application writes data to a CSV file
 # All user input is validated
   # Integer values where string is expected will not break code